alephium/docs/docs/wallet/Basic functions.md

 Optionally you could choose to use Schnorr signatures (more information about this feature can be found [here](https://twitter.com/alephium/status/1648310494661595137).
 Once you’re done, click “Create a new Alephium Account.”

 You can repeat this process for every group (0, 1, 2, 3) you want an address on.

+# How to generate a new address for a specific group in the Desktop Wallet

+You need to take these steps to create an address for a specific group.
+Sometimes this is needed to interact with dApps in the Alephium Blockchain.
 (Click [here](https://twitter.com/alephium/status/1681307477961482241) to know more about groups in Alephium).

-# How to generate a new address in the Desktop Wallet

 * Unlock your Desktop Wallet.